AY2526S1-CS2103T-F12-2/tp/docs/DeveloperGuide.md

 * The command operates through the `Model` interface and updates the `Person` object in-place.
 * The UI displays payment status under each student card with color-coded rectangles (green = paid, red = unpaid).
 * Validation prevents marking an already-paid month as paid again or an already-unpaid month as unpaid again.
+* Payment status resets at the start of each new year.

 <img src="diagrams/MarkPaymentUseCase.png"/>